eapearson/kbase-service-orcidlink/docs/quick-starts/deployment.md

 ### Optional

-All environment variables utilized are required.
-Several have defaults, however, which means that in practice the environment variables do not need to be provided.
-Still, it is best practice to provide values for all environment variables.
+These environment variables all have sensible defaults and need not be specified in the deployment.

 | Name                     | Type | Default           | Description                                                                                                                                                                 | Example |
 |--------------------------|------|-------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------|---------|